alirezakazemipour/alirezakazemipour.github.io/_journal/rlc.md

 2. She does blogging [here](https://clarelyle.com/archive.html)
 explaining math/reesrch materissl and also life lessons.
 It made me realize I should do that too to have a clearer mind
-3. As of August 5th, 2025, I'm learning stuff that she learned in her [2nd year of undergrad] (https://clarelyle.com/posts/2016-04-28-firstyearproofs.html).
+3. As of August 5th, 2025, I'm learning stuff that she learned in her [2nd year of undergrad](https://clarelyle.com/posts/2016-04-28-firstyearproofs.html).
 This made me realize that I should temper my expectations, be much more humble, try harder to acquire those knowledge too.
 We've roughly started our undergrad at the same time and compared to how I was behaving in my 2nd year, she is miles ahead and throughout the years the drift has exponentially grown; _I shouldn't expect to clode the gap overnight_.